 Bad Ideas as a Cause of Mental Illness

-I answered a question on bad ideas as a cause of mental illness on Philosophy in Action Radio on 9 June 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on bad ideas as a cause of mental illness on 9 June 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Can the consistent practice of wrong ideas lead to mental illness?
 Often, the most consistent practitioners of an ideology – such as Naziism or Islam – seem to become increasingly unhinged over time.
 Does fully embracing a fantasy-based ideology entail or encourage mental illness, such as paranoia and delusions?
 If so, are such people then not responsible for what they say or do?